suchmememanyskill/CssLoader-ThemeDb/README.md

 # Making a theme for SDH-CssLoader
 ## Prerequisites
-- You have some experience in json and css
+- Some experience in json and css
-- You have installed the Css loader
+- Installed the Css loader
-- (Optional) Have a chromium based browser installed
+- (Optional) Installed a chromium based browser

 ## Setting up the CEF debugger (Optional)
 ![Debugger](images/Readme/Debugger.png)